jwplayer/ott-web-app/docs/features/shelves-and-libraries.md

 - shelves are sorted on popular or new content 'new action movies'

-The are some special shelves:
+There are some special shelves:

-- featured shelf: highlight special videos, manually curated and visualized in top of the homepage
+- featured shelf: highlight special videos, manually curated and visualized in the top of the homepage

-- favorite shelf: a list of video a user likes to watch in the future.
+- favorite shelf: a list of videos a user likes to watch in the future.
 See [Watchlist](user-watchlists.md)

 - continue watching shelf:  a list of videos a user has not completed yet.
 See [Watchlist](user-watchlists.md)